TimeDelta/learning-to-learn/README.md

 ### Latent Decoder Relaxation

 During guided offspring generation the latent optimizer now runs an extra "relaxed" decode after every gradient step.
 Instead of sampling discrete nodes/edges, this pass tracks the decoder's stop and edge logits directly, which keeps the computation graph differentiable.
 The relaxed decode penalizes latents whose expected node count falls below the enforced pin quota, whose continue probabilities collapse before hitting the output slots, or whose expected edge mass is near zero.
-This injects structural feedback early, so the ICNN/MLP heads are no longer the only sources of gradients.
+This injects structural feedback early, so the ICNN fitness head is no longer the only source of gradients.

 Fine-tune the behavior via the `[GuidedPopulation]` config keys: